 Roommates Leonard and Sheldon of The Big Bang Theory continue to introduce themselves as "living together" even though everyone initially misinterprets this, including their new next-door neighbor Penny and their friend Raj's parents, who think they're "like Haroon and Tanvir."
 Leonard protests and explains the situation, although later as Sheldon runs to get their special-edition DVD of Fiddler on the Roof he remarks to himself, "Maybe we are like Haroon and Tanvir."

-Sheldon was also able to able to get a date with far more ease then his friends, although at the time he was trying to find a man to set Penny up with, and he didn't realize the miscommunication.
+Sheldon was also able to get a date with far more ease then his friends, although at the time he was trying to find a man to set Penny up with, and he didn't realize the miscommunication.
 Hilarity ensued.

 Raj and Howard have this happen to them all the time.
 There was the time Leonard's psychologist mother said they were in an ersatz homosexual relationship, and they start arguing like an old married couple.
 Both are straight, but their romantic exploits tend to be...less than successful.